AyushChauhan-ui/RAG-based-Chatbot-using-LLM-and-VectorDB/README.md

 ## Description

 This project implements a RAG-based chatbot for information retrieval using large language models(LLM), langchain and vectorDB set-up on a local environment using ollama.
-Chainlit is utilizerd for chatbot interaction.
+Chainlit is utilized for chatbot interaction.
 It consists of two main scripts: `load.py` for loading and storing documents in a Vector Database (vdb) and `app.py` for starting the chatbot that leverages the stored information for answering queries.

 ## Installation

-1. Go to the directory in which you want to work you want to work and Create and activate a virtual environment:
+1. Go to the directory in which you want to work and Create and activate a virtual environment:

    ```bash
    python -m venv venv